-5.3.
-Setting 3: Noise variables
+5.3 Setting 3: Noise variables

 In this setting, we have n = 100 observations and p = 80 features, with the true signal being a linear combination of just the first 10 features.
-The feature information matrix Z consists of 10 noise variables that have nothing to do with the response.
-Because fwelnet is adapting to these features, we expect it to perform worse than comparable methods.
+The feature information matrix $\mathbf{Z}$ consists of 10 noise variables that have nothing to do with the response.
+Since fwelnet is adapting to these features, we expect it to perform worse than comparable methods.

-We compare fivelinet against the lasso and the adaptive lasso (using the OLS solution as the pilot estimator): the results are depicted in Figure 5.
-As expected, fivelinet has a higher test MSE than that of the lasso, but the decrease in performance is not drastic.
-The adaptive lasso performs much more poorly than
+We compare fwelnet against the lasso and the adaptive lasso (using the OLS solution as the pilot estimator): the results are depicted in Figure 5.
+As expected, fwelnet has higher test MSE than the lasso, but the decrease in performance is not drastic.
+The adaptive lasso performs much more poorly than the other methods.
+This is likely due to unstable least squares estimates for the weights due to p being close to n.
+Fwelnet attained similar FPR and TPR to the lasso.